Conte-Ecology/shedsGisData/impoundments/README.md

 blank features.
 This effectively includes the case with the "Conlfuence Points" described below.
 These sections are removed later.

 ### Non-confluence Points

 This section handles the impacted downstream zones that do not contain any confluences.
+This is the simpler of the processing methods.

-In this section, `zoneM` is just calulated as the impoundment's position along the line plus the sepecfied zone distance (`zoneDistanceM`).
+In this section, `zoneM` is calulated as the impoundment's position along the line plus the sepecfied zone distance (`zoneDistanceM`).

 ### Confluence Points

-This section handles locations that have 1 or more confluences in the impacted downstream zone.
+This section handles locations that have 1 or more confluences in the impacted downstream zone (`zoneDistanceM`).

 The script iterates through confluences until the specified zone distance is met.
 A new field named `totalZoneM` is added to track the length of the zone as it is mapped through confluences from segment to segment.
 The `zoneM` field ends up being incremental and either equals the total length of the segment or the length that will get the total zone length (`totalZoneM`) to the specified zone distance.
-The `FMEAS` column is calculated as 0 for any segments downstream of a confluence.
+The `FMEAS` column is calculated as 0 for any segments directly downstream of a confluence.

-   - Sets up the folder structure in the specified directory
-   - Ensures constistency of projections
-   - Creates an empty raster of the entire specified range based on the State Boundaries shapefile
-   - Loops through the state polygons, creating state rasters of the categories described below
-   - Mosaicks all of the state raster and the full range empty raster
-   - Saves completed rasters to the `fwsWetlands\gisFiles\[outputName]\outputFiles` directory
+At the end of the section all of the non-confluence and confluence zones are merged into a single layer with the aforementioned 1 meter correction sections bing removed.

+### Join Connected Areas
+After merging the segments some connected reaches may still exist as separate features.
+This section converts the connected zones into single features by utilizing small buffers around each line segment.
+Overlapping buffers signify common groups by which the lines are joined.

+### Impacted Catchment Pour Points
+Catchments with pour points within an impounded zone are noted in a separate list.
+These catchments are identified if the catchment boundary is crossed by an impoundment impacted zone and the catchment contains a dam.
+The possibility of false positives exist in the cases where the upstream end of the stream is the point of crossing and a dam (with downstream zone) exist within the catchment without crossing the boundary.

-## Output Rasters
+## Output Layers

-#### Open Water
+#### Impacted Zones
-Raster name: fwsOpenWater <br>
+Layer name: impoundedZones[`zoneDistanceM`]m.shp <br>
-Description: This layer represents the FWS wetlands defined as "open water" (where "WETLAND_TYPE" = "Freshwater Pond", "Lake", or "Estuarine and Marine Deepwater").
+Description: This layer represents the sections along the flowlines that are within the specified distance downstream of an impoundment.

-#### Wetlands
+#### Pour Points
-Raster name: fwsWetlands <br>
+Raster name: impactedPourPoints[`zoneDistanceM`]m.dbf <br>
-Description: This layer represents the FWS wetlands defined as "open water" (where "WETLAND_TYPE" = "Estuarine and Marine Wetland", "Freshwater Emergent Wetland", or "Freshwater Forested/Shrub Wetland").

-## Notes

-- The states listed in the "Specify inputs" section of the script will determine the spatial range of the output

-- The layers for Maryland (MD) and the District of Columbia (DC) overlap in the FWS data, but not in the state boundary layer.
-DC is not included in "states" (only MD is used).
-In the state boundaries layer, "District of Columbia" must be specified if including Maryland.
+Description: This table identifies the catchments with pour points falling within the specified distance downstream of an impoundment.

 ## Next Steps
-- Classification definitions can be changed with relatively minimal effort.
+- Upgrade the catchment pour point selection method.